basilfx/SubDaap/README.md

   * `pip install flask`
 * Copy `config.ini.default` to `config.ini`
   * Don't forget to change the database settings!
+* `chmod 700 config.ini`, so others cannot view your credentials!

 ## Run the application
 To run the application, use the following command, or similar: